 During my student days in Graz, I spent approximately 99.% of my income on coffee.
 This may sound like a slight exaggeration, but I’m not sure that it is.
 Although the cafe scene in Graz has certainly changed since those days, many of my favorites are still around.
 And I had lots of fun exploring the new additions during our last visit to my home town.
 That’s why I thought it’s only fitting to introduce you to the 13+ best cafes in Graz!

-We would like to let you know that our last visit to Graz was sponsored by VisitGraz.
+We would like to let you know that at the time of publishing, this post was sponsored by VisitGraz.
 However, all our opinions are our own, obviously 🙂

 What to Drink at the Best Cafes in Graz

 If you have visited Austria before, you will know that coffee has a very long tradition in this country.
 Historians often refer to the Viennese Coffeehouse Culture, but this tradition extends far beyond the borders of the capital.
 The proper way to enjoy coffee in Austria is not on-the-go, but rather slowly, preferably brooding over the day’s newspaper.
 That being said, you can get take-away coffee nearly anywhere in the city as it has become increasingly popular in the last one or two decades (can you tell I’m getting old?).

 At most cafes today you will find lattes, cappuccinos, and even frappes.
 Nonetheless, if you can, you should try coffee the Austrian way.
 Two of the most popular options are Kleiner/Großer Brauner and Melange.
 A Brauner is basically black coffee with a little bit of milk (available as either a single or double).
 A popular variation of this is the Verlängerter which is a bit milder.
 A Melange consists of frothed milk and steamed coffee.
 Often it is dusted with a bit of cocoa powder.